dgurudot/tg/help/en-US/HELP-ADMIN-SETUP.md

 **Send...:** while it checks recipients it shows "Checking recipients...".
 You then confirm with "Send this News?" (or Update, or Notification), which shows how many people it reaches, the title and the message.
 Choose **Send to N** or **Cancel**.

+**Schedule:** when your server supports it, **Schedule** sends later.
+Times are UTC, up to 30 days ahead.
+You can cancel a scheduled message before it is due.

 **After you send:** you see "Sent to 120 people." (with your real count) and the form clears.
 The message goes out straight away.
 It does not wait for approval.